cwe1ss/microservices-template/README.md

 ## Azure Managed Identity for GitHub Actions

-GitHub Actions uses a user-assigned managed identity to authenticate with Azure.
+GitHub Actions uses a user-assigned managed identity called `{platform}-github` to authenticate with Azure.
 The authentication leverages [federated credentials](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure) which means that there are no secrets stored in your GitHub repository!

 Note that this is the newest way to integrate GitHub with Azure and "federated credentials" for managed identities are currently not even displayed in the Azure Portal.
 You have to use "Export template" to see them.

 The alternative would have been to use a custom Azure AD application and service principal, but this would have moved more logic into Azure AD which can not be deployed via ARM/Bicep and they wouldn't be deleted if you delete the Azure resource groups.
 Creating applications also requires different permissions than creating managed identities.

-## Azure Container Registry

-Services are built using Docker and container images are stored in an Azure container registry.

-As no environment-specific logic should be included in a container image, we do not use an environment-specific registry.

-All services are given RBAC-based "AcrPull"-access to the container registry.

 ## Azure Log Analytics Workspace

 Microsoft recommends to start with a single workspace since this reduces the complexity of managing multiple workspaces and in querying data from them
 (https://docs.microsoft.com/en-us/azure/azure-monitor/logs/workspace-design).

-This template therefore uses one Log Analytics workspace that's shared by all services and environments.
+This template therefore uses one Log Analytics workspace called `{platform}-logs` that's shared by all services and environments.

 Each environment however uses its own "Application Insights"-instance (which are backed by the shared Log Analytics workspace)

+## Azure Container Registry

+Services are built using Docker and container images are stored in one global Azure container registry called `{platform}registry` (dashes are not allowed for container registries).

+As no environment-specific logic should be included in a container image, we do not use an environment-specific registry.

+All services are given RBAC-based "AcrPull"-access to the container registry.

 ## Azure Storage Account

-There is one global Azure Storage account that can be used for data that's needed by all environments and services.
+There is one global Azure Storage account called `{platform}sa` (dashes aren't allowed) that can be used for data that's needed by all environments and services.

 We currently use it to store the SQL migration scripts for services that use Entity Framework Core.